mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 * Merge the cover art worker for *Cover Art Fetcher*, with the caching class of the fetched cover art *Cover Art Fetcher* can be easily integrated.
 * Specialized External Playlist model for *Track Suggestion Feature* for better database interaction
-* Determination if the suggestions are in the user's library, with that *Track Suggestion Feature* can be much more usefull.
+* Determination if the suggestions are in the user's library, with that *Track Suggestion Feature* can be much more useful.

 There are few ideas that have been discussed before on Zulip.
 These are not mandatory works but that would have been nice to have.
 These can be a future reference.

 * Get cover art of the suggestions so the *Track Suggestion Feature* would look better.
 * User Clustering Playlists!
 There was a brilliant idea while we were brainstorming about Track Suggestion Feature.
 User's can make their own suggestions by using their own library.